Cam Newton: 2017 season

 On March 30, Newton had surgery to repair a partially torn rotator cuff on his throwing shoulder.

 During a press conference on October 4, Newton was asked a question by Jourdan Rodrigue, a female sportswriter for The Charlotte Observer, regarding passing routes.
 Newton smirked and said, "It's funny to hear a female talk about routes."
 Then he answered her question.
 His remarks were viewed as sexist by Rodrigue as well as many in the media.
 It later surfaced that Rodrigue had previously mocked Newton using a Twitter account with which she had also posted racist comments, causing the publication BlackSportsOnline.com to label her a hypocrite.
 The following day, yogurt company Dannon dropped Newton as a sponsor.
 Newton uploaded a video to Twitter later that day in which he apologized for his remarks.
 During Monday Night Football against the Miami Dolphins in Week 10, Newton threw for 254 yards and rushed for 95 yards with four total touchdowns.
 The Panthers combined for 294 rushing yards and 548 total yards of offense as the Panthers won 45–21.
 His performance in Week 10 earned him NFC Offensive Player of the Week.
 He finished the regular season with 3,302 passing yards, 22 touchdowns, 16 interceptions and a career-high 754 rushing yards to go along with six rushing touchdowns.
 The Panthers made the playoffs as the #5-seed.
-In the Wild Card Round against the New Orleans Saints, he was 24 of 40 for 349 yards and two touchdowns as the Panthers lost by a score of 31–26.
-Newton was able to engineer a drive to get to the Saints' 21-yard line on their last stand in the fourth quarter but turned the ball over on downs.
+In the Wild Card Round against the New Orleans Saints, he threw for 24–40, for 349 total yards and two touchdowns as the Panthers lost with a score of 31–26.
+The Panthers made it to the Saints' 21-yard line on their final drive in the fourth quarter but turned the ball over on downs.
 Newton was ranked 25th by his peers on the NFL Top 100 Players of 2018.